eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-isca.md

 		* knowledge of NoSQL databases (e.g. Cassandra, ELK), Storm, Nginx technologies.
 		* cassandra/hbase/Elastic/Mongo/Couchbase/Redis
 		* MongoDB (or any other NoSQL database), Redis (or any other key value store)
+		* Working knowledge of SQL, Spark, or Hive preferred
 		* SQL (Postgress) and NoSQL (Redis, DynamoDb) databases
 		* Knowledge of Big data and NoSQL technologies such as Hadoop YARN, Spark, Hive, Cassandra, HBase, Storm, CASK, Kafka, Flume, is preferred.
 		* Experience with NoSQL architectures and map-reduce concepts atop Hadoop, HDFS, and Hive